Level 3 Apprenticeship

 - Level 2 in maths and English (if applicable)

-A blended learning programme with practical learning at college wihich will include skills and knowledge teaching and undertaking necessary industry qualifications alongside a mix of online knowledge workshops and workplace skills observations and reviews.
+A blended learning programme with practical learning at college which will include skills and knowledge teaching and undertaking necessary industry qualifications alongside a mix of online knowledge workshops and workplace skills observations and reviews.

-Maths and English assessment.
+Maths and English assessment

-Job role suitability assessment.
+Job role and experience suitability assessment

 To enrol onto an apprenticeship programme you need to be employed with a contract of employment.
 If you have an employer lined up or are already employed please contact our Apprenticeship Team on 01273 892127 or via email.

 If you are an employer and would like to recruit or enrol an existing employee onto an apprenticeship please contact our Business Services team on 01273 892127 or via email.